-Draw a great looking Broccoli with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Broccoli with easy, step-by-step drawing instructions, and video tutorial.

 Broccoli - is it one of your favorite foods?
 Many people, kids and grown ups alike, would answer that question with a resounding "No!"
 Yet, people have been growing and eating broccoli for thousands of years, at least since the time of ancient Rome, around the sixth century B.C.